 January 11, 2018

 DARA is currently leading the evaluation of the Nutrition Components of the Algeria PRRO 200301 to inform reformulation of WFP´s role in nutrition and sector coordination.
 The evaluation examines the Protracted Relief and Recovery Operation, particularly its nutrition components, including the respective sector coordination mechanisms in the Sahrawi Refugee camps.
 This decentralized evaluation began in September 2017 and ends in March 2018 and the coverage period is the same as the PRRO, namely January 2013 to 31 December 2017.
 The PRRO supports the Sahrawi refugees living in five camps located in south-western Algeria.
 The overall nutrition situation of the refugee population remains of concern, mainly regarding the prevalence of anemia, high rates of overweight and obesity.
 The evaluation is expected to feed into the re-formulation of the nutrition elements of the PRRO.
-The evaluation will also provide key insights for WFP Country Office Algeria to re-design its role in nutrition the Sahrawi context, as well as highlight roles, responsibilities and forms of contribution on the food security and nutrition sectors to improve nutrition in the camps.
+The evaluation will also provide key insights for WFP Country Office Algeria to re-design its role in nutrition within the Sahrawi context, as well as highlight roles, responsibilities and forms of contribution to the food security and nutrition sectors to improve nutrition in the camps.